dreamcatcher-tech/dev.to/blog-posts/zero-liability-co/zero-liability-co.md

 privacy.
 For example you can declare yourself a tax resident of x country for the projects you contributed there, and you can pay tax to that country, but you need not assosciate your name with it.

+The bringers of novel knowledge are often unwelcomed, some violently so (references).
+For this reason, the Dreamcatcher network is designed such that any contributors of work or funds are free to stay anonymous, and at their wish only reveal as much as they wish.
+They can also release graduated information rather than all or nothing.
+Indeed consumers within the network also can operate this way, and share any portion of their consumption data on the network

+## Operating Activities

+1. Real life promotion (conferences, videos, friends)
+1. Online Promotion (forums, emails, blogs)
+1. Code commits
+1. Issue posting
+1. TESTING Amazon deployments using serverless.com tooling
+1. PRODUCTION Amazon deployments using serverless.com tooling

+the concept of the zero liability company only the code matters